jetbrains-academy/kotlin-onboarding-introduction/Part1/TheFirstDateWithProgramming/Introduction/task.md

 - a program entry point in Kotlin;
 - built-in functions for printing to console;
 - variables;
-- built-in functions for reading user input.
+- built-in functions for reading user input;
+- string templates.